robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 In the security community these are often referred to as "above the waterline" and "below the waterline" problems

+I hope this discussion provides a strong motivation to pursue security engineering activities throughout the system lifecycle.
+But engineering activities tend to be time and resource intensive.
+So we need a systems engineering perspective that identifies the cyber components that are relevant for the engineering effort.
+They help us scope the required engineering effort.

 ---
 class: center, middle
 # Systems Engineering View